Eve M. Troutt Powell: Activism and public engagement

-In addition to her academic achievements, Troutt Powell is an activist, with an emphasis on involvement in Palestinian rights.
+In addition to her academic achievements, Troutt Powell has publicly supported Palestinian human rights and academic freedom.

 In a protest march on Penn's campus on April 25, 2024 calling for a ceasefire in Gaza and divestment from Israel, Troutt Powell said Penn’s involvement with Israeli investments is “scholasticide.”
 “I’ve devoted 18 years of my life to this place, that’s why I’m protesting,” Powell said.
 “Oh, University of Pennsylvania — to urge us all — to use this place and its incredible resources of knowledge, production for peace, for truth, for scholarship, for life.
 Not to make killer robots.”

 In January 2025, a federal judge dismissed with prejudice a lawsuit filed by Eve Troutt Powell and associate professor of Arabic literature Huda Fakhredine in conjunction with Penn Faculty for Justice in Palestine.
 The plaintiffs had accused the University of engaging in "McCarthyism" by allegedly suppressing speech critical of Israel.
 They sought to prevent the university from complying with the U.S. House Committee on Education and the Workforce’s request for documents related to alleged antisemitism on campus.
 The court's decision to dismiss the case with prejudice effectively ended the legal challenge, barring the plaintiffs from refiling the same claims.